lmaurits/harvest/README.md

 # Missing data

 Missing data can be simulated by providing a proportion with -q.
 The full data matrix will be simulated (i.e. with number of datapoints equal to number of languages multiplied by number of features), and then a random selection of data points will be replaced with "?"s, such that the requested proportion of the data is missing.

+# Recursive use

+By using the -r option, you can use Harvest in a recursive manner.
+When run with -r, Harvest will not generate a tree or simulate the evolution of data on that tree under a model.
+Instead, it will read language-feature value data from stdin, in the same format that Harvest sends data to stdout when run without -r.
+The stochastic duplication and missing data functionality will then be applied to the read in data.
+This allows multiple passes of duplication or data removal with distinct parameter settings via a Unix shell pipeline.
+E.g. to duplicate most features a small number of times and a few features many times, you could do this:

+	harvest -m mk -d 0.90 -i 2 | harvest -r -d 0.10 -i 10